What is a sitting tenant? UK rights, eviction and value impact (2026)

 KEY TAKEAWAYS

-• Sitting tenants maintain legal occupancy rights when their landlord sells the property, with pre-1989 tenants enjoying the strongest protections under UK law.
+• Sitting tenants maintain legal occupancy rights when their landlord sells the property, with pre-1989 tenants enjoying the strongest protections under the law in England and Wales.

 • Property values are typically affected by sitting tenants, often reducing market value by 20-40% compared to vacant properties, impacting both sellers and potential buyers.